Smithsonian Artist Research Fellowship (SARF)

 Access to Application and Process for Nominees

-Any changes to tenure dates must be approved in advance by 1) the advisor and then 2) the Office of Fellowships.
+Any changes to tenure dates must be approved in advance by 1) the advisor and then 2) the Office of Academic Appointments and Internships.
 If changes to tenure dates reduce the number of months the fellow is on residence the stipend will be prorated.

 $4,500 per month